 Step 6: Do Not Date

-This step is simple to follow and is frequently ignored.
+This step is simple to follow and frequently ignored.
 The leaving spouse should not engage in any dating activities.
-There are a multitude of legal reasons for this, all of which should be discussed with Spring, TX Divorce attorney.
-Until you are divorced it is considered adultery and can affect the division of property in the divorce.
+There is a multitude of legal reasons for this, all of which should be discussed with your lawyer.
+Until you are divorced, it is considered adultery and can affect the division of property in the divorce.

 After the leaving spouse has moved out, the situation can rapidly become stressful and difficult, so a leaving spouse will need trusted advisors to help him or her make the best decisions possible.
-The first advisor to consult is the Law Office of Bryan Fagan and their team of Spring, TX Divorce lawyers.
-The Law Office of Bryan Fagan has focused its practice on divorce and family law.
-The Spring, TX Divorce Lawyers at the Law Office of Bryan Fagan will assist in creating a strategy for you during the divorce process.
+Your lawyer will assist in creating a strategy for you during the divorce process.
 In some instances, it may also be appropriate to hire a private investigator or an accountant.
-The knowledgeable Spring, TX divorce lawyers at The Law Office of Bryan Fagan can help the leaving spouse decide which of these team members are needed and help choose the right ones for the particular situation.
+Your lawyer can help the leaving spouse decide which of these team members are needed and help choose the right ones for the particular situation.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”